TrebuszeQ/UluruBuildPublic/README.md

 # Uluru app

-Web application sharing terraristics content.
+SPA application sharing terraristics content.
 Insects, birdeaters breeding oriented web service with possibility to register, login and store your breeding data in the breeding journal/log.

 # UluruBuildPublic